 IF (<-- that's a big if)

-Kubrick, who learned to like many of his actors, was seemingly aware of this fault, which could explain why, from the very start, he chose to bully Duvall to get the performance out of her that he was unable to communicate.
+Kubrick, who learned to like many of his actors, was seemingly aware of this fault.
+This could explain why, from the very start, he chose to bully Duvall to get the performance out of her that he was unable to communicate.
 It doesn't rule out the fact that he acted like an abusive thug or forgive his behavior.

-To get what he wanted out of Jack, Kubrick had the craft services staff offer Nicholson only cheese sandwiches - which he hated.
+To get what he wanted out of Jack, Kubrick had the craft services staff offer Nicholson only cheese sandwiches - which Jack hated.

-Scenes of Jack Nicholson angrily throwing a tennis ball against the wall was all the actor's idea, as he loosed his frustrations in working on a Kubrick film with a director who never knew what he wanted On A Daily Basis.
+Scenes of Jack Nicholson angrily throwing a tennis ball against the wall was all the actor's idea, as he loosed his frustrations in working on a Kubrick film with a director who could never figure out what he wanted On A Daily Basis.

 For the actor, Danny Lloyd, this was his first and last picture.
 After working with Kubrick, he decided that the acting life was not for him and he grew up to become a scientist.
 This despite Kubrick being highly protective of Danny on the set (to my knowledge, no one ever explained who or what the doting Kubrick was protecting Danny from).

 Scatman Crothers, exasperated and exhausted at having to do a single short take over 70 times, finally flat out asked, "Just what do you want, Mr. Kubrick?".
-Crothers request was sincere, not critical, and Kubrick was so surprised and ashamed at the question that he snapped out of his "Do it again" fugue and stopped.
+Crothers request was sincere, not critical, and Kubrick was so surprised and ashamed at the question that he snapped out of his "Do it again!" fugue and stopped.